Skip to content

 NetherlandsSaudi Arabia

-The Iranian Navy frigate IRIS Dena sank approximately 40 nautical miles south of Galle, Sri Lanka, on Wednesday morning.
+Iranian Navy frigate IRIS Dena sank approximately 40 nautical miles south of Galle, Sri Lanka.
 CENTCOM confirmed the sinking.
-Sri Lanka recovered 32 critically wounded sailors; the fate of approximately 148 remaining crew is unknown.
-Sri Lanka's defence officials told Reuters the attack profile is consistent with a submarine strike.
-Neither Washington nor Tehran has formally attributed the method.
-Iran has issued no statement.
+Sri Lanka launched a rescue operation and recovered 32 critically wounded sailors; the fate of approximately 148 remaining crew is unknown.
+Sri Lanka's defence officials stated the attack profile is consistent with a submarine strike.
+Neither the US nor Iran has formally attributed the method.
+This is the first Iranian Navy surface combatant sunk in action since Operation Praying Mantis in April 1988.

 Briefing analysis